 One of the great things about the web is it enables us to put our ideas out into the wider world.
-This has provided an opportunity for many to build businesses online.
-It also means people can work from almost anywhere.
+This has provided an opportunity for many people to build a business online.
+It also means people can work from almost anywhere!

 My Candy Pop journey began in June 2008 when I began sharing photographs of my life and home on Flickr.
 I never thought that nine years on I would be working freelance.
 My motivation wasn’t to build a business but to simply share my thoughts and creativity.

 Following my decision, I implemented a few things to ease the transition.
 I wanted to make sure everything was in place before I left my job.
-I therefore stayed for a further six months to plan and save.
-This was probably far longer than necessary but I enjoyed the role and I wasn’t in a rush to leave.
-So today I’m sharing the five things I did before I quit my day job.
+I, therefore, stayed for a further six months to plan and save.
+This was probably longer than necessary but I enjoyed the role and I wasn’t in a rush to leave.
+So, here are five things I did before I quit my day job.

 1. Research and planning

 In addition to this, I started listening to creative business podcasts.
 During my seven years of employment at Oxford University, I attended meetings and conferences to keep up to speed with best practice.
 I knew I didn’t want to spend too much time reading information online.
-So I thought podcasts would help me to stay connected while learning about current trends.
-They are my lifeline!
-(More: 5 inspiring podcasts for creatives.)
+So, I thought podcasts would help me to stay connected while learning about current trends.

 3. Built a network

 Before leaving my job, I built a network of people I could discuss my work with.
-They included existing friends who are self-employed and people I had previously met at press days, blog events, Blogtacular, Independent Oxford networking evenings, local meet ups and Instameets.
-There are always people willing to help and share experiences and I now have a small community of local freelancers and online groups to connect with.
-This year I’m aiming to build my local network so I have a few more people to meet up with during the week.
-(More: the inspiration and joy of creative friendships.)
+They included freelance friends and people I’d previously met at press days, blog events, local meet ups and Instameets.
+I find there are always people willing to help and share experiences and I now have a small community of local freelancers and online groups to connect with.

 4. Created an office space

 My desk was previously in the living room and I was certain I wouldn’t want to see it on my days off!
-After trying out several possibilities I created an office space in my spare room.
-Somewhere bright, inspiring and clutter-free.
+After trying out several possibilities I created an office space in my spare room – somewhere bright, inspiring and clutter-free!
 I’m thrilled with how it turned out and I only had to buy a new desk and drawers to create the space.
-Having an office enables me to shut the door on my work at the end of the day.
-Which is very good for the soul!
-(More: how to create a productive workspace.)
+A designated office enables me to shut the door on my work at the end of the day – which is very good for the soul!

 5. Saved my pennies